 Is she right or wrong?
 Why?

 Lee has to write a paper on some of the causes and symptoms of drug abuse for a public health class.
 He accesses the Web and finds several chat rooms that feature posted questions which are answered by doctors.
 He uses their answers in his paper, citing just "Internet" as the source.
 He also finds a site that is put together by the mother of a recovering addict which contains information that she has compiled as a resource for other families in similar circumstances.
-Steve also uses this information, and since the author of the site does not indicate which books she got the information from, he cites "Internet" again as the source.
+Lee also uses this information, and since the author of the site does not indicate which books she got the information from, he cites "Internet" again as the source.

 Is this sufficient?
 Is this a form of plagiarism/academic dishonesty?
 Why or why not?